-Of course not all parents have wayward kids.
-It’s a matter of becoming responsible OFW parent with proper support system.
+Of course, not all parents have wayward kids.
+It’s a matter of becoming responsible for OFW parents with a proper support system.
 While some OFWs are privileged and able to bring their children to where they work, most Filipinos working abroad — especially household workers who earn relatively lower wages — have to contend with leaving children back home.
 A responsible OFW parent follows a simple yet challenging set of lifestyles.

 So what does it take to be a responsible OFW parent?
 More than the mere presence of modern technology, responsible parenthood, albeit remote, revolves around communication.

-1. Share your plans.
-Talk to your children the reason why you are taking an overseas job.
+Talk to your children about the reason why you are taking an overseas job.
 Despite their young age, it is necessary to be open and tell them the reality and your purpose.
-Jobs in the Philippines are often lowly paid and adjustments have to be made to meet the needs of the children — sending them to good schools, buying them their needs and preparing them for the future.
-You share your plans and goals (how long you will stay abroad, when will you come for vacation, how often will you call home, etc).
+Duties in the Philippines are often lowly paid, and adjustments have to be made to meet the needs of the children — sending them to good schools, buying them their needs, and preparing them for the future.
+You share your plans and goals (how long you will stay abroad, when will you come for vacation, how often will you call home, etc.).
 Doing so helps children understand better and cooperate better.
 Listening to their thoughts also makes them feel respected and heard.
-If children are too young to be told, convey the message to their would-be guardians like aunts, grandparents or your spouse who will have to explain to your children at the right time.
+If children are too young to be told, convey the message to their would-be guardians like aunts, grandparents, or your spouse who will have to explain to your children at the right time.

-6. Make vacations memorable.
-Whether simple or lavish, vacations to the Philippines has to be centered with bonding with children.
-You may go to your usual halo halo hangout in the neighborhood shop or trip to Bohol or Boracay the common theme is that you spend your time with your children and try to catch up lost time together.
+Whether simple or lavish, vacations to the Philippines has to be centered on bonding with children.
+You may go to your usual halo hang out in the neighborhood shop or trip to Bohol or Boracay.
+The common theme is that you spend your time with your children and try to catch up lost time together.

-7. Do not be ashamed to say ‘I Love You’.
 For children who are used to hearing this, they won’t find it hard to reciprocate with more than just lip service.
 Saying these words affirm your love for them.
-Obviously, the act doesn’t stop with verbal affirmation.
-It is manifested on your actions like staying away from troubles and temptations while abroad, and being close to the family despite the distance.
+The act doesn’t stop with verbal affirmation.
+It is manifested in your actions like staying away from troubles and temptations while abroad and being close to the family despite the distance.

-9. Pray together.
 Do not forget to instill the value of a good Christian.
 While on the phone, you can pray together and say your intentions for each other.
-Encourage them to practice kindness, Bible reading and importance of daily prayers for thanksgiving and supplication.
-God-fearing children have a more defined set of guidelines in daily life.
+Encourage them to practice kindness, Bible reading, and the importance of daily prayers for thanksgiving and supplication.
+God-fearing children have a more defined set of guidelines in everyday life.

-As opposed to the common perception that responsible parenthood by OFWs only lean towards remittance and payment for bills and school expenses back in the Philippines, parenthood is beyond provision of material things.
+As opposed to the common perception that responsible parenthood by OFWs only leans towards remittance and payment for bills and school expenses back in the Philippines, parenthood is beyond the provision of material things.
 It is keeping in touch with children and their well-being.
-After all, they also need emotional, parental love even if only through long distance phone call.
+After all, they also need emotional, parental love, even if only through long-distance phone calls.